borzari/ria_convae/sparse_MNIST_dataset/README.md

 Also, an output pixel repulsion term was tested, since in the oei case above they tend to cluster into some regions of the image.

-Two of those three possibilities worked very well, including in the image generation step: the sym case without a repulsive term, and the oei case with a repulsive term.
+Two of those three possibilities worked very well for 50 epochs of training (~35 minutes without the repulsive term, ~75 minutes with the repulsive term), including in the image generation step: the sym case without a repulsive term, and the oei case with a repulsive term.
 The ieo case made some images with intense pixels all over the place.

 This network is not optimized in any way (hyperparameters, network architecture, etc.)